 Accounting scandals in recent years have placed a new importance on cash flow as a metric for determining proper valuations.

-Like other models, the discounted cash flow model is only as good as the information entered, and that can be a problem if you don't have access to accurate cash flow figures aren’t available.
-It’s also more difficult to calculate than some metrics, such as those that simply divide the share price by earnings.
-But if you are willing to do the work, it can be a good way of determining whether it's a good idea to invest in this company.
+Like other models, the discounted cash flow model is only as good as the information entered, and that can be a problem if you don't have access to accurate cash flow figures.
+It’s also harder to calculate than other metrics, such as those that simply divide the share price by earnings.
+If you are willing to do the work, this can be a good way to decide whether it's a sound idea to invest in a company.